 In order for circulating glucose to be used by cells, it needs to pass from the extracellular space (bloodstream) into the intracellular space.
 Various transporters (GLUT 1-4) transport glucose into cells.
 They have different kinetics and methods of regulation depending on the purpose of glycolysis in that cell.

 N.B.
 For an explanation of the term Km, please see our article on enzyme kinetics.

 |GLUT-1||Low Km, so highly active||All cells||Regulates basal uptake even at low glucose levels, ensures a constant supply of energy for survival|

 |GLUT-2||Concentration dependent as high Km||Liver, pancreatic islets||Acts as a glucose sensor – increases uptake in high glucose levels for storage, also regulates insulin release in pancreas|

 |GLUT-4||Insulin dependent||Muscle, adipose, heart||Increases uptake in presence of insulin (after meals) for storage|

 Phases of Glycolysis

-- Energy investment phase – requires two ATP molecules to produce a very high energy intermediate (reactions 1-3).
+- Energy investment phase – requires two ATP molecules to produce high energy intermediates.

-- Energy pay out phase – The intermediate is broken down into 3 carbon molecules producing four ATP molecules and two NADH molecules (reactions 4-10)
+- Energy pay out phase – The intermediate is metabolised, producing four ATP molecules and two NADH molecules.